Manual Scavenging and the Swachh Bharat Story

 It is often not enough for a family to survive on.

-As their children grow up, they see no option but to continue this profession because the lack of funds growing up has not given them the opportunities to explore any other option in life.
+As their children grow up, they see no option but to continue this profession because the lack of funds during their upbringing has not provided them with the opportunities to explore other options in life.

 And definitely, convert toilets in long-distance trains and public toilets into effective, efficient bio-toilets.